 - Pathological phimosis which happens from the inflammation process such as skin infection or pre-cancerous lesion.

 Let’s pay attention to physiologic phimosis in pediatrics!
 The common presentation of physiologic phimosis is a urination balloon-like of the foreskin, especially for kids whom age around 3 years.
 The important messages that Urologist want them to be aware of is to ensure or “reassuring” that the skin can be retracted by itself or not when the boys growing up.
 The physiologic phimosis will be naturally resolved by ages, which is counted for 10% remains at 3 years old and only 1% remains at 17 years old.
 Better than the observation, there is a topical cream treatment shall have considered.
 A lots of literatures on the topical steroid apply directly at the phimosis skin are stated.
 The recommendation regimen is 4 weeks of topical treatment which literately reported for almost 70% of success rate, low risk and it can be repeatable.
-The circumcision will be considered as a last option if your boys suffered a penile skin infection which is caused from phimosis condition.
-If you have any questions, please talk or discuss to or with your trusted urologist but if you want to inquire me, I’m glad and it’s my pleasure!
+The pediatric circumcision will be considered as a last option if your boys suffered a penile skin infection which is caused from phimosis condition.
+If you have any questions, please talk or discuss about pediatric circumcision with your trusted urologist but if you want to inquire me, I’m glad and it’s my pleasure!
 Text me though.